Bing Crosby Would You Like To Swing On A Star Too - Ra - Loo- Ra - Loo - Ra

 The song has it's basis in an English Nursery Rhyme that was

 Livingston in 1943.
 It took a year for the song to be published

-as no company wanted to publish a sill y song, which could be considered a bit
+as no company wanted to publish a sill y song, which could be

-doing well for Bing Crosby.
+Star, was doing well for Bing Crosby.
 Eventually the song would

 find a publisher and become a number one hit for The Merry Macs

 The King Cole Trio Straighten Up and Fly Right

 This song was written by Nat King Cole and Irving Mills in 1943.

 The song would become a hit in 1944, and the most popular the